13 of the best ramen restaurants in London

 YOU MIGHT ALSO LIKE

 Translating as ‘pulled noodles’, it would seem that ramen has quite the basic description in its native tongue, but simple this dish is not.
 The mark of a good ramen is the broth in which it’s cooked.
 This can take on all sorts of guises – from rich 24-hour pork broths that are favoured in regions like Kyushu or the miso flavoured soups that are championed in Hokkaido – but they all require careful simmering of stocks to create a rich depth.
-Once the broth is perfected, wheat noodles are most commonly added (which are handmade and slightly undercooked if served in a traditional manner) along with all sorts of toppings and additional seasonings.
+Once the broth is perfected, wheat noodles are most commonly added (which are handmade and slightly undercooked if served in a traditional manner) along with all sorts of toppings and layers of additional seasonings.
 Classic combos include rolled pork belly, soy sauce marinated eggs, beansprouts and spring onions, but the variations are endless.

 Why: The menu at Shoryu encourages diners to tweak their ramen to their preference, offering up a range of noodle firmness options.
 Choose between anything from standard to konaotoshi, where noodles are only submerged briefly to remove flour dust and served crunchy.
 For those who don’t mind a little lingering flavour, the Dracula has an intense garlic hit from caramalised black garlic and garlic chips, while the piri piri fuses two fantastic cuisines with interesting results – a spicy, sour, salty bowl is the outcome.
 Elsewhere there are salt and pepper chicken wings and prawn tempura to round out your meal.